UniboDIFABiophysics/programmingCourseDIFA/Lesson_10_object_oriented_programming_sklearn.md

 ### Traditional inheritance - methods

+Traditional inheritance is mostly about code reuse: we have a base class that performs some basic funcionality, we don't want to rewrite all that code!

 a child class can:
 * **add** - add a new method that didn't exist before, with no interaction with the other methods of the superclass aside of leveraging them